- You do not have any products in your shopping cart yet.

 What to Do If Something Happens Anyway?

 The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the above conditions can lead to problems.
+Usually, nothing will happen, but the above-mentioned conditions can lead to problems.

-Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.
+Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not covered by warranty.

-How Do You Best Protect Your Table Permanently?
+How to Best Protect Your Table Permanently?

-- Maintain humidity levels between 45–60 %.
+- Keep humidity in the range of 45–60 %.

 - Avoid direct sunlight on the tabletop.